 Some key qualifications to look for in estate planning specialists include:

-- Professional certifications in estate planning or probate law
+- Professional certifications in estate planning, trust administration, or probate law

-- A strong track record of experience in handling estate planning cases
+- A strong track record of experience in handling estate planning cases, particularly involving lifetime trusts and IHT planning

 The Role of Specialists in Your Planning

 The role of estate planning specialists is multifaceted.
-They not only help in drafting wills and setting up trusts but also provide advice on tax implications and ensure that your estate plan is compliant with current laws.
-By working with estate planning specialists, you can ensure that your estate is managed according to your wishes, minimizing potential disputes among beneficiaries.
+They not only help in drafting wills and setting up lifetime trusts but also provide advice on inheritance tax implications, care fee protection, and ensuring that your estate plan complies with current UK law.
+By working with estate planning specialists, you can ensure that your estate is managed according to your wishes, minimising potential disputes among beneficiaries.

 A key aspect of their role is to tailor the estate plan to your specific needs, taking into account your financial situation, family dynamics, and personal wishes.
 The following table highlights some of the key services provided by estate planning specialists: